-The work of the Research Centre is overseen by Professor Toshiya Hoshino in the university, with OSIPP's Professor Satoh as the official liaison.
-The representative of IAFOR is Dr Joseph Haldane.
+The work of the Research Centre is overseen by Professor Toshiya Hoshino in the university, with OSIPP's Professor Satoh as Director of Research and the official liaison.
+The representative of IAFOR is Joseph Haldane.

 A Harvard PhD, John has been a professor/dean/board member in a number of top business / public policy programs on three continents.
 He is author of hundreds of articles and ten books (in eleven languages) including three best-selling award-winners.

 Fan Li is an International Advisor at the LePing Social Entrepreneur Foundation, and Co-Editor-in-Chief of the Stanford Social Innovation Review (SSIR), China.

 Dr Lam Peng Er is a Senior Research Fellow at the East Asian Institute, National University of Singapore.

 Professor Georges Depeyrot is a monetary historian at the French National Center for Scientific Research (CNRS) in Paris.

 Professor Ljiljana Markovic is Dean, Chairperson of the Doctoral Studies Program and Full Professor in Japanese Studies at the University of Belgrade, Serbia.